 The unique possibilities of online social networks such as real-time data access, knowledge of users’ changing preferences and access to their statuses provide the possibility for innovation in the analysis of people’s behavior and opinions, when compared to classical offline methods.

-The Annual Attitude Examination Survey consisting of 366 questions was deployed on nationally representative sample in Serbia to get 2608 valid inputs on the Oxford Happiness Inventory and Multiple Lickert scale questions concerning attitudes, fears, media use and closeness of different social categories to the participants.
+The Oxford Happiness Inventory and Multiple Lickert scale were deployed to get 2608 valid inputs on questions about attitudes, fears, media use and closeness of different social categories to the participants.

 With explosion of technological innovation, people tend to develop an addiction to new media such as mobile devices, computers, and gaming consoles.
 This study expands the previous research by addressing

 the overall (new and old) media addiction in Serbia by using eight universal indicators.

 This study examines impact of addictive media use to reception capabilities towards less preferred media.
 Addiction to all media was measured in order to compare will to receive less preferred media.
 Results show that those media addicts that are happy with internet are least happy with other media when compared to those who are primarily happy with television, radio or print and their relation towards less preferred media.

 This paper examines how communication professionals and communication students use Facebook.
 The aim of the research is to categorize survey participants in the following categories: novice, advanced and professional users.